marchantweb/usePartyRef/README.md

 synchronization of state across clients.
 This means you don't need to worry about setting up your own server or managing the infrastructure.

-By default, `usePartyRef` uses the PartyKit server hosted by the package author.
+By default, `usePartyRef` uses the PartyKit server hosted by the package author at `usepartyref.marchantweb.partykit.dev`.
 This is great for getting started quickly, but it's not recommended for production use.

 Running the PartyKit server on your own PK account is a simple as forking this repo, running `server:deploy` with your own PartyKit credentials, and configuring the `usePartyRef` composable to point at it by setting the `host` option: